KeithFabre/analytica-process/README.md

 #### API

-The API consists in ...
+The API consists in two routes: one for determining the age of a person in a certain day and anothr to fetch information about an artist's latest album.

 #### Data Analysis

-The Analysis is about ...
+The Analysis is about Brazil's inequalities aiming to find differences on the perception of the global warming in a same city.
-With data from ...